top of page

 Canadian Secretary of State for International Development

-On Tuesday I met with Randeep Sarai, Canadian Secretary of State for International Development speaking about his role and growing closer ties between the UK and Canada.
+On Tuesday I met with Randeep Sarai, Liberal MP from Canada Secretary of State for International Development speaking about opportunities for the UK to collaborate with Canada.

 Mobile Household Waste Centre dates and locations